auntan/network_exporter/README.md

 Exporter that provides network conditions as metrics for prometheus

 ## Ping
+Measure round trip time and packet loss using ICMP pings

 ### Describing deployments
 Deployment is something that is deployed on one or many hosts